 Color Kissing for Botanicals

-This class originally ran as a Livestream in 2017 on Patreon.
+This class originally ran as a Livestream in July 2017.
 It was filmed live and unscripted.

 This is a different style of presentation than the normal Marker Painting Workshops.
 Amy speaks live and off-the-cuff, so this is a more conversational and less formal feeling class.
 Includes an introduction video with the opening of the class and a student Q&A session at the close.